ONSdigital/ras-party/API.md

   * Posts a respondent to the database and generates their `sampleUnitRef`, `partyID` and `enrolments`.
   * If passed an `id` parameter it will use this instead of generating a new UUID.
   * Sets `businessRespondentStatus` to 'CREATED'.
+  * Returns a 200 on success, a 400 if data is missing or iac is invalid and 409 if the user email already exists.

 #### Example JSON Payload